isong5062/cs153project/README.md

 ---

-## Q3 · Use cases & impact

-- **Everyday investors** who want a calm, rule-based system instead of emotional trading.
-- **People learning quantitative finance** — because it's paper-only, it's a completely safe sandbox to experiment with real strategies and lose nothing.
-- **Anyone who distrusts black-box bots** — every decision is transparent: the market mood, the exact rules, the AI's reasoning, and a full version history are all visible.

-The broader value is **democratizing disciplined investing**: it puts a regime-aware, risk-managed system — the kind that used to require a hedge fund — into one person's hands, with guardrails so they can learn without hurting themselves.

----

-## Evaluation & evidence

-Correctness is enforced by an automated test suite (run `pytest` in `backend/`, `npm test` in `frontend/`):

-- **No look-ahead bias** — tests prove regime inference at time *t* uses only data ≤ *t* (forward-filter output on a prefix equals the full-series output), features are causal, and walk-forward backtesting has no in-sample/out-of-sample leakage.
-- **Risk layer** — each circuit breaker fires on simulated equity curves, including exact-threshold boundary cases (e.g. −10.000% drawdown), and the clamp tightens a too-loose strategy.
-- **Safety guards** — a non-paper broker config raises; an API test asserts no secret ever appears in `/settings` output.
-- **Determinism** — the simulator produces deterministic next-bar fills; metrics (return, drawdown, Sharpe, win-rate) are checked against hand-computed values, including degenerate inputs.
-- **Backtests** report metrics against **benchmarks** (buy-and-hold, 200-day SMA, random) plus crash stress tests.
-- **End-to-end** — an in-process test runs the whole vision (regime → strategy → simulated trade → proposal → approval) with no network or keys.

-**Result:** 78 backend tests + 7 frontend tests passing; `ruff` and `next build` clean.

----

-## Q4 · What I'd add next

-- A **visual strategy builder** (sliders/forms) so rules are edited without touching JSON.
-- **Charts** — backtest equity curves and a live price-with-regime overlay.
-- A carefully-guarded path to **real-money trading** with extra confirmations and reconciliation.
-- **More data & assets** — paid SIP data, options, crypto, and richer regime features.
-- **Multi-user accounts** with real authentication (the schema already carries `user_id`).
-- An on-demand **"suggest improvements"** button to trigger Claude proposals from the UI.

----

-## Guardrails (non-negotiable, enforced in code + tests)
-1. **Paper-only lock** — no real-money path ships; non-paper config raises.
-2. **No look-ahead** — forward-filtering only; causal features.
-3. **Risk layer is supreme** — hardcoded breakers + clamp, independent of the AI.
-4. **Nothing auto-mutates a live strategy** — user edits apply directly; every AI proposal requires explicit approval and creates a new immutable version.
-5. **Secrets stay in the backend** — never exposed to the frontend or the LLM.

----

 ## Process, integrity & AI-usage disclosure

 This is a **solo project**, built from scratch (the repository began empty — no forked or borrowed base code).
 All product, architecture, and risk-design decisions are my own.

 Per the course AI policy, here is **how and where AI tools were used**: I built this project using **Claude Code** (Anthropic's agentic coding tool, Claude Opus) as a pair-programmer to scaffold and implement the FastAPI backend, the HMM regime engine, the risk layer, the Next.js frontend, and the test suite under my direction.
 I specified the requirements, made the design and safety decisions, and reviewed the code and tests.
-The application also uses the **Anthropic Claude API** at runtime as the optional self-learning proposer (see [`backend/app/engine/learning/`](backend/app/engine/learning/)).
-Development history is visible in the public commit log.

 ### Limitations (honest disclosure)
 - **Paper-only** — not validated with real capital; live trading is deliberately out of scope for v1.